-From the willowy cypress trees and swamp hibiscus that define the landscape in “the Swamp”, to the colorful Mardi Gras celebrations and open-air drinking on Bourbon Street, there are many aspects of N’awlins‘ culture that you simply don’t see in any other city– in the South, in America, or anywhere.
+From the willowy cypress trees and unexpected hibiscus that define the landscape in “the Swamp,” to colorful Mardi Gras celebrations and open-air drinking on Bourbon Street, there are many aspects of N’awlins‘ culture that you simply don’t see in any other city– in the South, in America, or anywhere.

-Whether you’re looking for a nice restaurant at which to try gumbo, a Po’Boy, or traditional shrimp n’ grits– or are simply in the mood for a good coffee, doughnut, or sandwich, New Orlean’s best restaurants deliver on both character and flavor.
+Whether you’re looking for a nice restaurant at which to try gumbo, a Po’Boy, or traditional shrimp n’ grits– or are simply in the mood for a good coffee, doughnut, or sandwich, New Orleans’ best restaurants deliver on both character and flavor.
 This is a city with a lot of soul.
-Hospitality is a defining characteristic of New Orleans, a city where oyster bars, Italian delis, French cafes, and gourmet sandwich shops can all flourish in equal measure.
-The results, as they say in the South, make for some good eating.
-Below, we spotlight the best places to eat in New Orleans– and what, specifically, you should eat where.

 Late-Night Beignets at Café du Monde

 Open 24 hours a day, 7 days a week, Café du Monde is likely the single most popular food destination in all of New Orleans.
 There’s a reason why it’s one of NOLA’s most popular local establishments, as well.